yaranliu/Moneo.Redis/README.md

 	// ...
 }
 ```
+### Step 3

-3. Create an interface for the custom cache service
+Create an interface for the custom cache service
 ```c#
 public interface IUserCache : IRedisCache
 {